microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks-outlook-authz.md

 An app subscribing to notifications for Outlook resources, such as **message** and **event**, should listen to the `subscriptionRemoved` and `missed` signals:

-- Upon receiving a `subscriptionRemoved` notification, the app should re-create the subscription in order to maintain a continuous flow.
+- Upon receiving a `subscriptionRemoved` notification, the app should recreate the subscription in order to maintain a continuous flow.
-- On receiving a `missed` notification, the app should re-synchronize resource data using Microsoft Graph.
+- On receiving a `missed` notification, the app should resynchronize resource data using Microsoft Graph.

 To receive lifecycle notifications, you can use the existing **notificationUrl** endpoint that already receives resource notifications, or you can register a separate **lifecycleNotificationUrl** to receive `subscriptionRemoved` and `missed` notifications in a separate endpoint.